shanhaider23/shanhaider23/README.md

 ## 👨🏻‍💻 &nbsp; About Me
 - 🚀 Full stack-Developer  from Copenhagen, Denmark.
-- 🔭 I’m currently working on Vue
+- 🔭 I’m currently working on React and Vue
 - 🌱 I’m currently learning DevOps
 - 👯 I’m always aiming to do my best and achieve my goals  🤝
 - 💬 Ask me about coding, content and community ( 3 C's)